Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Method of calculation

-The similar radial integral in Eq.~\eqref{theOverlap} is successfully applied to study the magnetic dipole transition ($M1$) in light nuclei at keV energy \cite{anh2022Li7}.
+where $S_F$ is the neutron-halo spectroscopic factor associated with the initial-state configuration $^{11}\mathrm{Be}\approx{}^{10}\mathrm{Be}+n$.
+The similar radial integral in Eq.~\eqref{theOverlap} is successfully applied to study the magnetic dipole transition ($M1$) in light nuclei at keV energy~\cite{anh2022Li7}.
 The $s$-wave functions $\chi(E,r)$ and $\phi(r)$ are obtained by solving the Schr\"odinger equations of the initial (bound) and final (scattering) states of neutrons ($q=0$) and protons ($q=1$), respectively.
 The two potentials are obtained within the Skyrme Hartree-Fock formalism

-The Hartree-Fock mean field $V_q^{\rm HF}(r)$ and the effective mass $m_q^*(r)$ \ are obtained from the \texttt{skyrme\_rpa} program \cite{ColoCPC1842013}.
+The Hartree-Fock mean field $V_q^{\rm HF}(r)$ and the effective mass $m_q^*(r)$ \ are obtained from the \texttt{skyrme\_rpa} program~\cite{ColoCPC1842013}.
 The energy $E$ can be either positive for the scattering state or negative for the bound state in Eq.~\eqref{pot}.
-We use the Skyrme forces SkM* \cite{skm_bartel1982}, SAMi-ISB \cite{SAMiISB_maza2018}, SLy4 \cite{SLy4_chabanat1998}, and SAMi \cite{SAMi_maza2012} for illustration.
+We use the Skyrme forces SkM*~\cite{skm_bartel1982}, SAMi-ISB~\cite{SAMiISB_maza2018}, SLy4~\cite{SLy4_chabanat1998}, and SAMi~\cite{SAMi_maza2012} for illustration.

-When using Eq.~\eqref{pot}, the two nuclear potentials are adjusted by two overall scaling parameters $\mathcal{N}_i$ and $\mathcal{N}_f$ for the initial and final state, respectively.
-The parameter $\mathcal{N}_i$ is fine-tuned to reproduce the separation energy of the halo neutron, $S_n = 501$ keV, and the parameter $\mathcal{N}_f$ is calibrated to the location of the resonance.
-Note that the overlap function in the study is different from the one in the radiative capture reaction by the fact that the initial and the final state are different particles.
+When using Eq.~\eqref{pot}, the two nuclear potentials are adjusted by two overall scaling parameters $\mathcal{N}_i$ and $\mathcal{N}_f$ for the initial and final states, respectively.
+The parameter $\mathcal{N}_i$ is fine-tuned to reproduce the separation energy of the halo neutron, $S_n = 501$~keV, and the parameter $\mathcal{N}_f$ is calibrated to the location of the resonance.
+Note that the overlap function in the study is different from the one in the radiative capture reaction by the fact that the initial and final states are different particles.
 The many-body Coulomb potential is included for the proton case and kept unchanged.
 For the elastic scattering, the cross section is obtained by the standard matching method, and the width $\Gamma_p$ is

-where $\delta$ is the phase shift and $E_R$ is the resonance location.
+where $\delta_\ell$ is the phase shift and $E_R$ is the resonance location.